Project communication = everything

 It’s hard to argue with success.

-When was the last time we incorporated a suggestion from our rank and file?
+When was the last time we incorporated a suggestion from our rank-and-file?

 It's a FREE gold mine called 'Listening' !!